 Learn more about scheduling your campaigns with OptinMonster.

 That’s it!
-Ten hacks for scroll triggered boxes that’ll help you convert more visitors into subscriber and customer.
+Ten hacks for scroll triggered boxes that’ll help you convert more visitors into subscribers and customers.

-If you’re excited about trying them with your own scroll boxes, let’s show you how easy it is to create your first one:
+If you’re excited about trying them with your own scroll boxes, here’s how easy it is to create your first one: